-The PhD Program in Nursing at the University of Massachusetts Boston with concentrations in population health and health policy prepares graduates as nurse leaders in addressing critical population health problems/conditions, and for leadership roles as policy analysts, researchers and educators.
+The PhD program in nursing at the University of Massachusetts Boston with concentrations in population health and health policy prepares graduates as nurse leaders in addressing critical population health problems/conditions, and for leadership roles as policy analysts, researchers and educators.
 The program focuses on the intersection of nursing, population health, and health policy.
-Graduates are prepared to:

 - Analyze the historical, sociological, economic, political and nursing perspectives of population health problems and existing proposed health policies.